hhau01/particle-explosion/README.md

 ```

 Here are some photos of the process:
+(The gifs do not do these justice.
+They look much better when ran natively.)
 ![alt text](https://github.com/hhau01/particle-explosion/img/explosion1.gif "Explosion 1")

 After boxBlur application, it starts to look a bit cooler